Our List of the Top Floor standing speakers - Reviews 2017

 The second of Klipsch’s entries in this review is the RP280FA, a mid-range model that packs a punch when it comes to high-frequency detail and exceptional sound quality.
 You can attribute this to its fantastic inner suspension and speaker shape.
 When it comes to bass, this particular unit may not be quite as impressive as some of the other units in this lineup; however, it has our vote for the mid-range price point, even though you will need two.
 It is very affordable, see lowest price here.

-JBL has earned a solid reputation for producing speakers and is the name the majority of us associate with the massive professional speakers found in large-scale entertainment venues.
+JBL has earned a solid reputation for producing speakers (especially floorstanding speakers) and is the name the majority of us associate with the massive professional speakers found in large-scale entertainment venues.
 However, the aesthetic of the 580 proves that JBL is also a serious contender in the home speaker range too.
 Like their industrial counterparts, the Studio 580 produce big, brash sound that may take some tweaking to fit your set up.
-They are also not ideally suited to small rooms; think large home theatre room to get the most out of these beauties.
+They are also not ideally suited to small rooms; think large home theater room to get the most out of these beauties of speakers.

 While the 580’s low-frequency 8-inch transducers pack a punch, you should consider taking the bass to the next level by investing in an additional sub.

 Another mid-range offering that is worth checking out is the Q Acoustics 3050, a great looking unit that packs a great punch when it comes to sound quality.
 Don’t be put off if Q Acoustics isn’t a brand you’re familiar with.
 They have actually delivered some exceptional units, and the 3050 is no exception.
-It incorporates an exceptional range of components that deliver great clarity with no noticeable distortion.
+It incorporates an exceptional range of components that deliver great clarity with no noticeable distortion to its sound system.
 However, perhaps the most appealing things about this particular option is that these speakers come in pairs, giving you serious bang for your buck.

 9. JBL L880